MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 Does it Work?
 -------------

-In December 2017, the software for the libsrshim approach looked ready, it is deployed in some small parallel (non-operational runs).
-It is expected that in January 2018, more parallel runs will be tried, and it should proceed to operations this winter.
-It is expected that the delay in files appearing on the second file system will be on the order of five minutes after they are written on the source tree, or 72 times faster than rsync (see next section for performance info).
+In December 2017, the software for the libsrshim approach looked ready, it was deployed in some small parallel (non-operational runs).
+Testing in parallel runs started in January 2018.
+There were many edge cases, and testing continued for two years, until finally being ready for deployment in December 2019.
+I

-The question naturally arose, if the directory tree cannot be traversed, how do we know that the source and destination trees are the same?
-A program to pick random files on the source tree is used to feed an sr_poll, which then adjusts the path to compare it to the same file on the destination.
-Over a large number of samples, we get a quantification of how accurate the copy is.
-The plugin for this comparison is still in development.

 * **FIXME:** include links to plugins